 Retinal maps are relayed through the LGN to the primary visual cortex, where they propagate through the Dorsal and Lateral Visual pathways.
+Only non-suppressed activations are relayed.

-Dorsal visual pathway (green) is the "action pathway".
+The dorsal visual pathway (green) is the "action pathway".

 It controls motor actions.
 Most of the processing is unconscious.